bishwamanDas/Ur_Book_Genie/README.md

-# Ur_Book_Genie
-Ur_Book_Genie is a smart book recommendation chatbot developed using IBM Watson Assistant.
-It enables users to discover books through conversational queries, supporting both genre-based and personalized suggestions.
+Ur_Book_Genie is an AI-powered book recommendation chatbot developed using IBM Watson Assistant.
+It helps users discover books through natural, conversational queries — whether you're looking for horror, romance, or sci-fi, the bot understands and recommends accordingly.